sal55/langs/MyLangs/readme.md

 ### Features of M

 M is probably best described as an alternative to C, although it was created independently.
-Here's a smaller summary of differences or extras:
+Here's a smaller summary of differences or extras, that are not already listed above:

 * M has Algol68-inspired syntax
 * Sane, left-to-right type declarations
 * No C-style macro system
 * Out-of-order declarations; no forward declarations ever needed
 * Module system and build system: just compile the main module
-* Case-insensitive
-* Primarily 1-based; optionally 0-based
 * Slices
 * Fewer, saner operator precedences
 * Smaller, tidier, more consistent and logical set of primitive types
-* Built-in Print
-* Strinclude and Tabledata features (see list of characteristics for these and other unusual feature)
 * Better language choices overall (eg. non-global (static) by default)

 Basically, M can do everything C can, but using an alternative, more comfortable syntax

 ### Features of Q

-I will here compare Q to Python, as I'm most familiar with that, Python is a monstrously large and complex language by comparison, with a million add-ons available.

-Q is lower level and more static, yet has many useful features not present or not native in Python:
+Q is lower level than typical scripting languages, and more static.
+But since I'm most familiar with Pythin, here I will list many useful features (in addition to any above) that are not present or not native in Python:

 * Q needs ahead-of-time compilation of all modules to bytecode before execution starts (fortunately it has a very fast compiler)
 * Most things are actually static; in Python, nearly everything is dynamic